endroid/property-access/README.md

 [![Total Downloads](http://img.shields.io/packagist/dt/endroid/property-access.svg)](https://packagist.org/packages/endroid/property-access)
 [![License](http://img.shields.io/packagist/l/endroid/property-access.svg)](https://packagist.org/packages/endroid/property-access)

-Extends the Symfony PropertyAccessor with the ability to query on objects having a specific property.
+Extends the Symfony property accessor with the ability to query on objects having a specific property.
 An example of such a query would be "band.member[address.street=Abbey Road].firstName".
 This functionality makes it easier to retrieve properties without the need for looping through values.